 The aim of this Royal Society of Edinburgh funded network is to explore and map the area of national song culture in Scotland, England, Ireland and Wales during the period 1750-1850.
+There is a particular emphasis on bringing this material to life – to highlight the sonic world of song – and to showcase new scholarship in this area.
 The term ‘Romantic’ is widened here from the usual literary term meaning the period 1780-1830 and the musicological term meaning the period 1820-1900.
 By choosing the century 1750 to 1850 we are covering a time when printed song established itself and developed significantly, as the practice of performing songs at home became more commonplace.
 By ‘Song’ we are referring particularly to published song texts with music, thus focusing on how writers and composers were working together with editors and publishers to encourage both professional and amateur performance of these songs.
-While the project is chiefly concerned with the growing middle class consumption of songs, the series of song stories presented on this website clearly illustrates how ubiquitous the medium of song was across this century.
+While the project is chiefly concerned with the growing middle-class consumption of songs, the series of song stories presented on this website clearly illustrates how ubiquitous the medium of song was across this century.
+We have avoided the term ‘folksong’, as it is an anachronistic term that was not in common usage during this period.
+But, as our song stories reveal, there was much sharing of texts and tunes between popular prints and performances and the more expensive printed songs in circulation at this time.
 Even though the vast majority of our song stories focus on songs printed with music for performance, all of them also show that these songs frequently had busy lives across a wide range of performance and printed media, evidencing that song was, in the words of Oskar Cox Jensen, ‘the most widespread and influential form of literary and musical expression of the day’ (2017: 1).
-Our series of commissioned blogs expand on this theme showing the appearance of national song not just in the domestic sphere, but in a variety of contexts including theatre, circus and war.
+Our series of commissioned blogs expands on this theme, showing the appearance of national song not just in the domestic sphere, but in a variety of contexts (including theatre, circus and war) and this is where we also showcase new and exciting research in the emerging field of song studies.